Connect with others who understand.

 Anyone living with migraine understands the challenge of making it through the day with intense headaches.
 There are many different treatment options that may help you get some relief, but what if a treatment isn’t the right one for you?
 If a medication isn’t working well or is causing other problems, you may need to try a different treatment.

-Unlike a normal headache, migraine headaches are a neurological problem that often cause throbbing pain on one side of the head and other distressing symptoms.
-There are different treatments that can help you manage the symptoms of migraine — some are acute treatments, while others are preventative treatments.
-Acute (short-term) migraine treatments are medications that decrease the severity of headaches and other neurological symptoms during a migraine attack, making it easier for you to function.
-On the other hand, preventative medications help stop migraine attacks from happening in the first place.
+Unlike a normal headache, migraine headaches stem from a neurological problem and often cause throbbing pain on one side of the head and other distressing symptoms.
+There are different treatments that can help you manage the symptoms of migraine — some are acute treatments, while others are preventive treatments.
+Acute migraine treatments are medications that decrease the severity of headaches and other neurological symptoms during a migraine attack, making it easier for you to function.
+On the other hand, preventive medications help stop migraine attacks from happening in the first place.

-While both acute and preventative treatments can help with migraine symptoms, some treatments may not help you as much as others.
+While both acute and preventive treatments can help with migraine symptoms, some treatments may not help you as much as others.
 If you’re currently taking medication for migraine, this article will review signs that may mean it’s time to switch to a different treatment.
 While one treatment may not work out, know that you have options.
-Your neurologist (a doctor who specializes in neurological disorders) or another member of your health care team (such as a nurse practitioner or physician assistant) can discuss alternative treatments that may be a better fit for you.
+Your neurologist (neurological disorder specialist) or another member of your healthcare team can help you decide which alternative treatments may be a better fit for you.

 1. Your Symptoms Don’t Improve

 Unfortunately, not every migraine treatment works for everyone.
-How well a treatment works depends on your type of migraine, specific migraine symptoms, and overall health status.
+How well a treatment works depends on your type of migraine, specific migraine symptoms, and overall health.
 With first-line treatments, you may find that your headaches and other migraine symptoms don’t get much better.
+For example, if you’ve been prescribed sumatriptan, you may find that your migraine attacks do not respond as well as you hope.
 If this happens, your doctor may recommend trying a different treatment for better results.

 Switching to a new migraine treatment can help improve symptoms for many people, including members of MyMigraineTeam.
 As one team member shared, “I was on a drug for 17 months when it first came out.
 It never helped. … When my 18th dose was due, I started a different drug … it took my chronic migraine attacks of 25 a month down to just a few a month.”

 Another team member described their experience with migraine injections: “I tried the medication for a year.
 Didn’t help at all.
-I’ve been on a new drug for this past year.
-I haven’t had a migraine since I’ve used it.”
+I’ve been on a new drug for the past year.
+I haven’t had a migraine attack since I’ve used it.”

 You don’t need to stick with a treatment that isn’t bringing you relief.
-If you don’t feel like a treatment is working, talk to your doctor about switching to a different medication.
+If you feel like a treatment isn’t working, talk to your doctor about switching to a different medication.

 2. You Stop Responding to Treatment